 HOW TO DECIDE

-A reverse mortgage might be the ideal solution for you as a Bloomfield HIlls homeowner . . . but then it might not be.
+A reverse mortgage might be the ideal solution for you as a Metro Detroit Michigan homeowner . . . but then it might not be.
 You should carefully weigh the pros against the cons before making a decision.
 It’s also a good idea to consult both a financial advisor and a local real estate agent.
 While your agent can’t advise you on financial matters, she can help you understand how a reverse mortgage relates to and can affect your homeownership.
 Just be sure to consider all possible income alternatives.
 To find out more about reverse mortgages, contact us today at 248-330-4421.